aiibe/aiibe/README.md

 # Hi everyone 👋

 My name is Souksavanh Syphanravong (aka Souk).
-I am front-end developer based in Strasbourg, France, who developed Javascript apps.
+I am a front-end developer based in Strasbourg, France, who developed Javascript apps.
 In 2021, I began to switch to TypeScript.
 Most of my projects are built out of curiosity.

 https://souksyp.com